Tanvir0072309/atlas-bank/README.md

 ### Database Setup

 > [!TIP]
 > MongoDB **transactions require a replica set** (or MongoDB Atlas, which is a replica set by default).
-A single standalone `mongod` instance will throw on multi-document transactions used by deposit/withdraw/transfer.
+A single standalone `mongod` instance will throw on the multi-document transactions used by deposit/withdraw/transfer — Atlas Bank automatically falls back to non-transactional writes in that case, but a replica set is strongly recommended for production.

 1. Create a free cluster on [MongoDB Atlas](https://www.mongodb.com/atlas), **or**
 2. Run a local single-node replica set: